 Multiple Cats, Multiple Checks

 If you have more than one cat, you do not necessarily have to collect a sample from each individual animal unless your vet specifically asks you to do so.
 If you find bloody stool, though, you'll probably have to be on litter box patrol to determine which cat may be experiencing a health issue.
 Of course, if one cat is ill, the others may be, too.
-If you notice a serious issue with one cat, try to isolate her with her own litter box until you can bring her to the vet.
+If you notice a serious issue with one cat, try to isolate them with their own litter box until you can bring them to the vet.

-Believe it or not, your cat's stool can tell you a lot about her well-being.
-By incorporating a stool check into your daily litter box maintenance routine, you can help to keep her in tip-top shape and provide her with a clean, healthy environment.
+Believe it or not, your cat's stool can tell you a lot about their well-being.
+By incorporating a stool check into your daily litter box maintenance routine, you can help to keep them in tip-top shape and provide your cat with a clean, healthy environment.